zorael/kameloso/README.md

 If you have compiled in colours and you have bright terminal background, the colours may be hard to see and the text difficult to read.
 If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the full range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
 This is not uncommon, especially with backgrounds that are not fully black or white. (read: Monokai, Breeze, Solaris, ...)

+If you are on Windows and you're seeing weird "`\033[92m`"-like characters instead of colours, see the [known issues](#known-issues) section for a fix.

 ### Other files

 More server-specific resource files will be created the first time you connect to a server.
 These include `users.json`, in which you whitelist which accounts get to access the bot's features.
 Where these are stored also depends on platform; in the case of **OSX** and **Windows** they will be put in subdirectories of the same directory as the configuration file, listed above.
 On **Linux**, under `~/.local/share/kameloso` (or wherever `$XDG_DATA_HOME` points).
 As before it falls back to the working directory on other unknown platforms.